-Alex Chernoff is a Senior Economist in the International Economic Analysis Department.
-His research interests include Applied Econometrics, Applied Microeconomics, International Trade, Economic History, Agricultural Economics, and Urban Economics.
+Alex Chernoff is a Principal Researcher in the Canadian Economic Analysis Department.
+His research interests include Applied Econometrics and Applied Microeconomics.
 Alex Chernoff received his Ph.D. in Economics from Queen’s University.

 This paper develops a model of firm heterogeneity, technological adoption, and urbanization.
 In the model, welfare is measured by household real income, and urbanization is measured by population density.
 I use the model to derive statistics that measure the effect of a new technology on productivity, welfare, and urbanization.